Whom the Good Lord a hand lends, no one in the way stands

 “Wow!
 Darn well!”

 “Fuckin’ A!”
 Vovka ruffled his hair.
-“I want one for myself now!”
+“I want one for me now!”

-“Well, you bet!”
-I laughed and slapped my friend on the back.
+“Sure you do!”
+I laughed and patted my friend on the back.

 “Oh-ho-ho!”
-Vovka exclaimed when he saw a cluster of people ahead of him.
+Vovka exclaimed as he saw a group of people in front of him.

-“Clear Skies” was a popular club, and since Friday evening crowding in front of the entrance has been a common thing.
-Outside, two security guards in black suits stood with their backs to the front door.
-A swarm of twenty men roared and buzzed in their drunken voices in front of them, the backs pushing against the fronts, who in turn were shoved back by the guards.
-It could go on like this until midnight.
-We approached, and I looked inside the club through the side window.
+“Clear Skies” was a popular club, and since Friday night there had been a steady stream of people at the entrance.
+Outside, two security guards in black suits stood with their backs to the door.
+In front of them, a swarm of twenty men roared and buzzed in their drunken voices, their backs pushing against the fronts, which in turn were pushed back by the guards.
+This could go on until midnight.
+We approached and I looked through the side window into the club.
 The guard I knew was standing on the stairs.
-Just as our gazes met, I pointed to the entrance.
-The guard nodded and stepped toward the door.
+When our eyes met, I pointed to the entrance.
+The guard nodded and headed for the door.

-“Let those two through!” he said in the gap to the outside, barely able to open the door a couple of centimeters with his shoulder.
-The guards reacted, pushing the crowd away from the door a little, and Vovka and I quickly slipped inside behind their backs.
-The sounds of fun and music rushed out of the club, and the crowd behind us immediately let out a disgruntled roar.
-Too late, the door slammed violently behind our backs and once again took on the onslaught of the crowd.
+“Let these two through!” he said in the gap to the outside, barely able to open the door a few centimeters with his shoulder.
+The guards responded by pushing the crowd away from the door a bit, and Vovka and I quickly slipped in behind their backs.
+The sounds of fun and music emanated from the club, and the crowd behind us immediately let out a disgruntled roar.
+Too late, the door slammed violently behind our backs, once again taking on the onslaught of the crowd.

-Clubs are a separate topic.
-By the time I was twenty-eight, after a couple of long-lasting but unsuccessful relationships, I had been partying for two years.
-The negative experience of relationships had dulled my desire for new ones for a while, so I plunged into dissipation.
-I had to admit that the “dissipation” was quite pleasant.
-If someone were to ask me if I would live these years again, sure thing, the answer would be “yes.”
-After I’d gone through most of the city’s entertainment establishments, I found myself stuck at the “Clear Skies.”
-The club strangely attracted the likes of me, aimlessly hanging out with young people who were fed up with the nightlife.
+Clubs are another story.
+When I was twenty-eight, after a couple of long but unsuccessful relationships, I had been partying for two years.
+The negative experience of relationships had dulled my desire for new ones for a while, so I plunged into debauchery.
+I had to admit that the “debauchery” was quite pleasant.
+If someone were to ask me if I would live those years again, the answer would certainly be “yes”.
+After going through most of the entertainment venues in the city, I found myself at the “Clear Skies”.
+The club strangely attracted people like me, aimlessly hanging out with young people who were tired of nightlife.
 “Clear Skies” wasn’t really any different.
-But year-round it had twice as many visitors as the rest of the city’s clubs.
-Even in the “dead season” of midsummer, when the whole city went to the southern resorts, and there were a few people miserably spending time in other places, “Clear Skies” was half-full.
+But throughout the year, it had twice the attendance of the other clubs in town.
+Even in the “dead season” of midsummer, when the whole city went to the southern resorts and a few people were miserably spending time elsewhere, “Clear Skies” was half full.
 In September, as soon as the city population returned, the place was under siege.
 And all because it was located in a small basement.
 The streets of the historic center of the city consisted entirely of rows of two-, three-, and four-story houses.
-The corner of one of these houses was the entrance to the “Clear Skies.”
-A heavy wooden door hung from the front of the corner; the side, like a storefront, looked out into the alley with a row of tall windows; above the window display, on an illuminated dark blue background in a gold scattering of stars, stood a bright inscription: “Clear Skies.”
-The alley led in darkness to a rectangular pavement platform surrounded on all sides by houses.
+The corner of one of these houses was the entrance to “Clear Skies”.
+A heavy wooden door hung from the front of the corner; the side, like a storefront, looked out into the alley with a row of tall windows; above the window display, on an illuminated dark blue background with a golden scattering of stars, was a bright inscription: “Clear Skies”.
+The alley led in the dark to a rectangular paved platform surrounded on all sides by houses.
 There was a gap between the houses in the far corner, where many hammered ones went to piss.
-There was a constant faint stench of urine coming from the alley.
+There was a constant, faint stench of urine coming from the alley.

 Just outside the door was a steep, straight staircase, about twenty steps down.
-It ended in a cramped two-by-two-meter place.
-To the right of the place was the door of the checkroom, a small, narrow cell, in the window of which the sour face of a check girl always protruded, propped by her fist.
-A cashier was seated solemnly here behind the counter.
-After paying their entrance fee, the customers went to the left through an archway into the club itself.
-It consisted of three rooms: the first was the main room with tables on the left, about forty meters square, it was half a meter below the level of the rest of the club; the second was a square room on the right, about thirty meters, also packed with tables; the third and farthest was the dance floor, straight ahead.
+It ended in a cramped two-by-two-meter space.
+To the right of the place was the door to the checkroom, a small, narrow cell with the sour face of a check girl always sticking out of the window, propped up by her fist.
+A cashier sat solemnly here behind the counter.
+After paying the entrance fee, the customers went through an archway to the left into the club itself.
+It consisted of three rooms: the first was the main room with tables on the left, about forty meters square, half a meter below the level of the rest of the club; the second was a square room on the right, about thirty meters, also packed with tables; the third and farthest was the dance floor, straight ahead.
 The central path between the first rooms led to a large bar and then, parallel to it, to a grotto, literally a cave, as if hollowed out in a solid mass of red brick.
-The grotto was a small square room about fifteen meters square with a column in the middle.
-A line of barstools continued along the right wall of the grotto with two one-meter niches – a waitress’s bar and a small bar at the end.
-The left wall of the grotto was solid, ending in the far corner with an arch, behind which was the dance floor, a rectangular two-tiered room of sixty meters.
-The near half consisted of a two-meter counter on the left wall and a dozen tables in the corners, leaving the central part free.
+The grotto was a small square room, about fifteen meters square, with a column in the center.
+A row of bar stools continued along the right wall of the grotto with two one-meter niches – a waitress bar and a small bar at the end.
+The left wall of the grotto was solid and ended in the far corner with an arch, behind which was the dance floor, a rectangular two-tiered room of sixty meters.
+The near half consisted of a two-meter counter on the left wall and a dozen tables in the corners, leaving the middle part free.
 The far half, like the first room, was a half-meter low and connected to the near half by a three-step wooden staircase with handrails and thick columns on either side of the stairs.
 This half was reserved for dancing.
-Two mini-scenes of the same half-meter height protruded from the walls in a half-meter-long circle.
+Two mini-scenes, also half a meter high, protruded from the walls in a half-meter circle.
 The first was from the right wall in the middle, and the second was from the far left corner.
-Behind it, in that corner, there was a door with a window, just like the check girl’s.
-The door led to a cramped, five-square-meter D.J. den of no more than five meters.
+Behind it, in that corner, there was a door with a window, just like the one the check girl had.
+The door led to a cramped five square meter D.J.’s den.
 The far right and center walls of the dance floor were mirrored from ceiling to floor.

-The restroom at the “Clear Skies” was unusually higher than the basement club, on the first floor of the building.
-From the central walkway in front of the big bar to the right and sharply upward, the stairs led in a semi-roll, and they were a challenge for drunk customers, as quite a few people twisted their legs there and went tumbling down the stairs.
-The steps ended in a tiny square place, from which two doors led to the right and to the left: one to the women’s room and one to the men’s room.
+The restroom at “Clear Skies” was unusually higher than the basement club, on the first floor of the building.
+From the central walkway in front of the big bar, a flight of stairs led to the right and sharply up, in a semi-roll, and they were a challenge for drunk customers, as more than a few people twisted their legs there and tumbled down the stairs.
+The steps ended in a tiny square space with two doors leading to the right and left: one to the women’s room and one to the men’s room.

-Visitors were divided into two categories: those who were seated at tables in the halls and those who came light, just to drink, dance, and idle around the bars and along the walls of the grotto.
-When the music on the dance floor came on loudly two hours before midnight, the crowd at the bar, in the grotto, and on the dance floor was filled with those who had enough of sitting at their tables.
-The big counter was getting crowded at once.
-The narrow passageway to the grotto and the grotto itself were packed with people.
-To get to the dance floor, you had to crawl through the tight jumble of living bodies and move stubbornly in the right direction.
+Visitors were divided into two categories: those who sat at tables in the halls, and those who came light, just to drink, dance, and loiter around the bars and along the walls of the grotto.
+Two hours before midnight, when the music on the dance floor started playing loudly, the crowd at the bar, in the grotto, and on the dance floor was filled with those who were tired of sitting at their tables.
+The big bar was immediately crowded.
+The narrow passage to the grotto and the grotto itself were packed with people.
+To get to the dance floor, one had to crawl through the dense jumble of living bodies and move stubbornly in the right direction.
 The density of the living mass was complemented by a pall of tobacco smoke and the loud hum of conversation.
-The smoke filled the grotto thickly, turning the air into a translucent, acrid fog, and gradually spread throughout the club.
-In the midst of all this, waitresses with full trays nervously scurried about.
-They met with each other at their counter, only to dump their dirty dishes on it and take their next order on a tray.
-The alcohol conveyor belt started at the big counter, continued at the small one and on the dance floor as the music turned on – vodka, less often tequila, even less often whiskey, very often beer, often “screwdriver” and other popular cocktails.
+The smoke filled the grotto thickly, turning the air into a translucent, acrid fog and gradually spreading throughout the club.
+In the midst of it all, waitresses with full trays scurried nervously about.
+They met at their counter to dump their dirty dishes on it and take their next order on a tray.
+The alcohol conveyor belt started at the big bar, continued at the small bar and on the dance floor when the music started – vodka, less often tequila, even less often whiskey, very often beer, often “screwdriver” and other popular cocktails.

-During the day the place functioned as a café; turning on the music made it a club.
-By midnight the flow of customers was at its peak, and the place looked like a barrel full of fish, flavored with a sauce of alcohol and tobacco smoke.
-The perfect time to enter “Clear Skies” was an hour before midnight, when the line for alcohol was not too long, the tipsy customers were not yet drunk, and the peak of the fun was still to come.
+During the day, the place functioned as a cafe; when the music was turned on, it became a club.
+By midnight, the flow of customers was at its peak, and the place looked like a barrel full of fish, flavored with a sauce of alcohol and tobacco smoke.
+The perfect time to enter “Clear Skies” was an hour before midnight, when the line for alcohol was not too long, the tipsy customers were not yet drunk, and the peak of the fun was yet to come.

 “Howdie!”
 I slapped the guard’s outstretched five.

 “Oooh!!!”
-Vovka roared and then with a swing put his “crab” in the same hand.
+Vovka roared, then swung his “crab” into the same hand.